musap86/PopularMoviesStage2/README.md

 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 In this project, you’ll build an app to allow users to discover the most popular movies playing.
 You’ll build the complete functionality of this app in two stages which you will submit separately.

-In this stage you’ll add additional functionality to the app you built in Stage 1.
+In this stage you’ll add additional functionality to the app you built in [Stage 1.](https://github.com/musap86/PopularMoviesStage1.git)

 ## Objectives

-You’ll add more information to your movie details view:
+Add more information to the movie details view:

 * Allow users to view and play trailers (either in the youtube app or a web browser).
 * Allow users to read reviews of a selected movie.